Q. What is a worksection?

 A. 306U Road openings and restorations utilities was part of the superseded AUS-SPEC#1.
 It is now aligned to the National Classification System with the new classification number of 1152 Road openings and restorations (Utilities).
 Refer to the Comparison table.

-A. SPECbuilder Live is available for AUS-SPEC subscribers.
-Subscribers can access SPECbuilder Live through the homepage of the NATSPEC website.
-SPECbuilder Live guide, a step-by step guide is also available on the web.
+A. SPECbuilder is available for AUS-SPEC subscribers.
+Subscribers can access SPECbuilder through the homepage of the NATSPEC website.
+SPECbuilder guide, a step-by step guide is also available on the web.

 Q. How do I know whether it is a NATSPEC or an AUS-SPEC worksection?